More and more people would prefer to live in the cities and towns that surround Columbus to avoid all the hustle and bustle.

-Today, we'll use science and data to determine which Columbus 'burbs need a little tender loving care - the sore thumbs of the Columbus area if you will.
-Realistically, you can't expect all the suburbs to live up to Columbus proper, although Powell certainly tries.
+Today, we’ll use Saturday Night Science to determine which Columbus ‘burbs need a little tender loving care – the sore thumbs of the Columbus area if you will.
+Realistically, you can only expect some of the suburbs to live up to Columbus proper, although Upper Arlington certainly tries.

-We examined the 35 biggest suburbs of Columbus to find out the worst places to live.
-And while you won't necessarily find them on the worst places to live in ohio lists, these ten places are a little too far downwind of Columbus in terms of quality of life.
+We examined the 36 biggest suburbs of Columbus to find out the worst places to live.
+And while you won’t necessarily find them on the worst places to live in Ohio lists, these ten places are a little too far downwind of Columbus in terms of quality of life.

-Here are the 10 worst suburbs around Columbus for 2021:
+The 10 worst suburbs around Columbus for 2025

-What's the worst suburb of Columbus?
-Buckeye Lake ranks as the worst suburb of Columbus for 2021 based on the most recent Census and FBI data.
+What’s the worst suburb of Columbus?
+Whitehall ranks as the worst suburb of Columbus for 2025 based on the most recent Census and FBI data.

 And remember, there are some good places to live around Columbus too.